 Please see the Graduate Catalog Archives for PDF versions of past catalogs.

 The master of educational technology (MET) degree enables professional educators and corporate trainers to develop multiple literacies and to foster creative thinking using technologies.
 Candidates learn how to develop learner-centered and content-centered projects and assessments.
 Candidates in this program acquire the 21st century learning skills to creatively apply, assess, and reflect on technologies and media in formal and informal learning environments.
 Candidates view technology and media as vehicles for learning, communication, and collaboration.

 Candidates who pursue the master of educational technology (MET) degree explore technology and multimedia including print, graphics, sound, video, and the web.
-The following ISTE NETS.T 2008 supported themes from the foundation of student learning experiences:
+The degree is aligned to ISTE NETS-T standards:

 - Practicing, supporting and fostering student learning and creativity through technologies

 - Enhancing student learning experiences and assessments with digital age tools and processes

 - Modeling authentic digital age work and learning practices through collaboration, professional development, and leadership in professional learning communities

 - Practicing and modeling digital citizenship and responsibility with colleagues and with students

 Students completing the MET degree program will be able to: